Last updated: September 21, 2022

 5. Set the year-over-year (YoY) percentage change (increase or decrease) of your actuals or budget amounts to populate your budget.

-In addition, you can see the hierarchical data you selected to populate your budget, and you can choose to expand or collapse this view.
+In addition, the hierarchical data you selected to populate your budget is shown, and you can choose to expand or collapse this view.
+The statistical account list preview is displayed as:

-Budget levels or budget lines that have no past actuals are removed automatically.
+Budget levels, statistical account groups, or lines that have no past actuals are removed automatically.
 Selected by default, the option to Remove all lines without past actuals displays the total number of budget lines with no past actuals.
-If the budget lines don't have actuals data for the most recent 12-month period prior to the start of the budget, then they are removed from your budget structure and appear crossed out.
-Automatically removing budget lines with no past actuals has no influence on your ability to manually select additional lines to remove.
+If the lines don't have actuals data for the most recent 12-month period before the start of the budget, then they are removed from your budget or statistical account structure and appear crossed out.
+Automatically removing budget lines with no past actuals does not influence your ability to manually select additional lines to remove.

 For example, let's say you've grouped your expenses by department and you have an account for commissions.
 There may be departments that don't work with commissions and the past actuals, therefore, have a zero amount.
 In this case, the budget line is unnecessary and can be removed from your budget structure.
 If you change your mind, simply revert your selection.